pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 # Set and Enforce Work-in-Process Limits

-Teams often have too much work in progress at once.
-This leads to long-lived branches, delayed code reviews, bottlenecks in QA, and constant context switching.
-When individuals juggle multiple tasks, cognitive load increases, and the time required to complete any single task expands significantly due to the cost of refocusing.
+When teams take on a large amount of work in progress at the same time, it can create longer-lived branches, delayed reviews, and bottlenecks in QA.
+Individuals who are balancing multiple tasks may experience higher cognitive load, which tends to stretch out completion time as attention is repeatedly shifted.

 Setting and enforcing work-in-process (WIP) limits helps teams stay focused, finish work already in motion, and reduce the overhead caused by task-switching.
 By artificially constraining the number of active items in a specific stage of the workflow, the team creates a "pull system" where new work is only started when there is capacity to handle it.